VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 replace

-That's right.
-Because I only need to pull 5x 2s if the SRA cycle has just been missed.
-So, on average, I'm pulling 2.5x 2s.
-And since the amount of water on the disc compared to the SRA is negligible, I can manage that quite well.
-Or, perhaps, the first time after the engine starts.
-That's when the SRA is always active.
+Okay, that makes sense.
+I only need to pull 5x 2s if I've just missed the SRA cycle.
+On average, it's about 2.5x 2s.
+And since the amount of water on the disc is very small compared to the SRA, I can manage it quite well.
+Or, for example, the first time after the engine starts.
+The SRA is always enabled in that case.

 dieselmartin wrote:

-Yep, do that and post your opinion for posterity.
+Sure, I'll do that and post my opinion for posterity.

-Slightly off-topic: Has anyone ever considered a [b]wash-rinse-repeat water heating system after the 3C?
-Mercedes used to do this, where the coolant return was partially routed through the WiWa tank (a simple metal pipe as a heat exchanger).
-This meant the wash water was always wonderfully warm and would thaw if you occasionally had too little concentrate.
-(The hoses would thaw when the warm engine was turned off and the residual heat spread under the hood).
-The pre-heated nozzles on the 3C only prevent the water from freezing, but they don't actually heat the water up.
+Slightly off-topic: Has anyone ever thought about a windshield washer fluid heating system on a 3C ?
+Mercedes used to have a system where part of the coolant return was routed through the windshield washer fluid tank (a simple metal tube acting as a heat exchanger).
+This meant the windshield washer fluid was always wonderfully warm and would defrost, especially when you had too little concentrate in it.
+(The hoses would then defrost when the warm engine was turned off and the residual heat spread under the hood).
+The heated nozzles on the 3C only prevent the nozzles themselves from freezing, but they don't actually heat the water.

-With my 3C, even at -2°C, the frozen windshield washer fluid (pure water) didn't thaw completely after 4 x 30-minute use of the heater.
-I had hoped that the heat under the hood would be enough to thaw it.
-However, this probably failed due to the poorly positioned windshield washer fluid tank.
+With my 3C, even at just -2°C, the frozen windshield washer fluid (pure water) wouldn't thaw enough after using the heater for 4 cycles of 30 minutes each, so I couldn't spray it again.
+I had hoped the heat under the hood would be sufficient to thaw it.
+However, it likely failed due to the inconveniently located water tank.

-Therefore, I had to find a parking garage first, which wasn't easy on the rural countryside.
-Let's not talk about the drive itself without a car wash – I'll just say: a bottle of window cleaner from the driver's side window on the highway... icon_redface.gif Yes, yes, laugh if you want.
-Of course, I was wet afterwards, and my bright sweater was also "individualized" by the dirty A-pillar.
-But it was better than driving around blind somewhere.
+I therefore had to first find an underground garage for parking, which isn't so easy in the countryside.
+Let's not talk about the drive there without a windshield wiper function (I'll just say: a bottle of Selter water out the driver's window on the highway... icon_redface.gif Yes, yes, feel free to laugh: Of course, I was wet afterwards, and the light sweater was also "individualized" by the dirty B-pillar.
+But it's better than nothing to be driving somewhere, even if it's just aimlessly.

 Best regards,